ZhiruiJiang98/RealTimeTransaction/DesignDoc.md

 ## Problem Statement:
 Current's core banking engine requires a real-time transaction service that can handle two types of transactions:
-1) Loads: Add money to a user with different currency (credit)
+1) Load: Add money to a user with different currency (credit)
-2) Authorizations: Conditionally remove money from a user with different currency (debit)
+2) Authorization: Conditionally remove money from a user with different currency (debit)

 ## Detail Design:
 ### Database Design: